 Up to the end of the ninth teaching week in each semester, students can withdraw from assessment and they will be marked ‘W’ on their official transcript.
 Those who withdraw after this date will normally be marked ‘F’ (Fail).

-Assignments must be presented in the format prescribed in the Style guide on pages 172-179.
-They must be submitted by the date determined by the lecturer.
+Assignments must be submitted by the date determined by the lecturer.
 The last day for assignments to be handed in is the last day of the examination session at the end of each semester.
 Any extension of time must be requested from the lecturer at least two days before the date on which the assignment is due.
-Extension beyond the final day of the examination period cannot be granted by the lecturer, but must be referred to the Academic Dean, and can only be granted on the basis of serious medical or pastoral grounds
+Extension beyond the final day of the examination period cannot be granted by the lecturer, but must be referred to the Academic Dean, and can only be granted on the basis of serious medical or pastoral grounds.

 Students should keep a second copy of all assignments submitted.
 Students should keep copies of all written work for at least three months because all written materials that contribute toward assessment in degree units must be available for possible inspection by a second examiner outside YTU.